Forest School Benefits: Why Outdoor Learning Helps Kids Thrive

 In nature, children’s interactions also tend to become more imaginative and allow for elaborate role-playing games.
 “Play in itself has a therapeutical effect on children,” says environmental psychologist Fredrika Mårtensson at SLU.
 “And they play differently outside.
 The games are more open and flexible, and it’s easier for them to organize the situation in a way that’s beneficial to them physically, socially and psychologically.”

 Anecdotal evidence of the benefits of forest school abounds both from teachers and parents.
-“I think it’s really good for them to be outside in the fresh air, where there are fewer germs, and they can run off some energy,” says Malin Utter, whose 3-year-old Anton and 6-year-old Elin are enrolled at Kråkan.
-“I can tell the difference on the days when they’ve been home and haven’t been outside as much; they go crazy.
+“It’s really good for them to be outside in the fresh air, where there are fewer germs, and they can run off some energy,” says Malin Utter, whose 3-year-old Anton and 6-year-old Elin are enrolled at Kråkan.
+“I can tell the difference on the days when they’ve been home and haven’t been outside as much; they get rambunctious.
 They need to stay active.”

 Back at Kråkan, the children line up to grab lunch outside, and bask in the midday sun that’s breaking through the clouds.
 By Scandinavian standards it’s a nice day, but come fall and winter the children will have to start layering their clothes to stay warm and dry in a place that’s roughly on the same latitude as the Gulf of Alaska.